The Arrow #201

 A low-carb diet works best.
 Carbs make insulin go up.
 Removing the carbs lets insulin come down.
 But even low-calorie diets can reduce insulin levels simply because cutting calories usually also cuts carbs.
 A terrific study by Golay et al showed this nicely way back in the mid-1990s.
 Unfortunately, this study was published right after Protein Power came out, so we didn’t get the chance to include it.

 In the Golay study, 43 subjects were randomized into two groups, both of which went on 1,000 kcal/day diets.
 One group reduced carbs to 15 percent of calories, while the other group received 45 percent of their calories as carbs.
-These two groups staying in a metabolic ward and had their food served to them for six weeks.
+These two groups stayed in a metabolic ward and had their food served to them for six weeks.

 At the end of the six weeks, the 15 percent carb group lost a little more weight, but not enough to hit statistical significance, whatever that means.
 (A continuation of this study published later showed the lower-carb group to ultimately lose more weight.)
 Despite the lack of a big difference in weight loss, the lower-carb group reduced their insulin levels by almost half, while those on the higher-carb diet reduced their insulin levels by just a touch over 8 percent.